Part 2: How to position a price increase

 What’s the gossip?
 Do your staff grumble when a customer is a few minutes late, or if they have forgotten the pet passport?
-Remember that you don’t know what the customer went before the visit – did they spend 30minutes trying to catch the cat, or perhaps they haven’t been to the practice since the last annual vaccination, so they forgot the process.
+Remember that you don’t know what the customer did before the visit – did they spend 30 minutes trying to catch the cat, or perhaps they haven’t been to the practice since the last annual vaccination, so they forgot the process.
 Try to turn events like this into a positive start, or an action – perhaps you need to verify that you’re sending a pre-appointment reminder to bring the passport.

 Also read, Part 1: Why change your prices?